 What you feed your small animal is just as important as how you do it.
 This manger allows you to keep a constant supply of oaten hay as well as a nutrient dense pellet to your rabbit or guinea pig.
 You can even add fresh hard vegetables to the bottom of this feeder.

 Hay is vital for the high fiber demands these pets have.
 By placing it in the hay feeder, your pet will have to work hard to pull it out, a process that much like in nature, these animals spend much of their time doing.

 Ferrets, rats, mice, rabbits and guinea pigs love hiding, sleeping & playing in a tunnel.
 The Sea grass tunnel is made from natural sea grass, these tunnels are 100% safe & non toxic, no staples or glues or wire used.
 You will find these tunnels in three sizes to suit pocket pets such as mice & rats through to larger size small animals such as guinea pigs.
 This range is an affordable way of making a simple lifestyle improvement to your pet!

 Number 8 - Pet One Tunnel and Burrow

-Allowing small animals to play roam through burrows allows them to use their whiskers to gauge width & dimensions of spaces.
-A natural behaviour that our domesticated friends have missed out on til now.
+Allowing small animals to play roam through burrows allows them to use their whiskers to gauge the width & dimensions of spaces.
+A natural behaviour that our domesticated friends have missed out on until now.